skypjack/univ/README.md

-Projects from the academic year.
+Projects from the academic years.